ursnagh/Challenge1/README.md

 git clone https://github.com/ursnagh/Challenge1.git
 ```

-If you like to have an experience of creating your own scrapy spider, by executing the steps below in your Terminal:
+If you like to have an experience of creating your own scrapy spider, execute the steps below in your Terminal:

 **Create a New Scrapy Spider Project**